DataSharpAcademy/blog/2025_07_30_Tour-de-France-3/2025_07_30_Tour-de-France-3.md

     ## 6 94h 33' 14" La Française           TRUE

-We can see that the new column contains TRUE when Maurice Garin, who won the first 1903 Tour de France, also won a stage, and FALSE when he didn’t.
+We can see that the new column contains TRUE when Maurice Garin, who won the first 1903 Tour de France, also won a stage that year, and FALSE when he didn’t.

-The problem has become: Can we find at least one TRUE in that column for each specific year?
+Our objective has thus now become: Can we find at least one TRUE in that column for each specific year?

 > As explained in the [last Tour de France
 > post](https://datasharpacademy.com/tour-de-france-meets-data-science-manipulating-strings/),